 Foundations of PBC-DIDM

-Since 2007, members of the Research Team, have collaborated on Practice-Based Coaching (PBC) focused projects as well as other research endeavors that have informed the development of the PBC-DIDM model such as: Embedded Instruction for Early Learning, the Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children, and BEST in CLASS.
+Since 2007, members of the PBC-DIDM Project Team have collaborated on Practice-Based Coaching (PBC)- focused activities and related projects that have informed the development of the PBC-DIDM Model, including Embedded Instruction for Early Learning, the Pyramid Model, and BEST in Class.

-This poster was initially presented at the Office of Special Education Programs Leadership and Project Directors Conference.
+This presentation was initially recorded for the Office of Special Education Programs Leadership and Project Directors Conference.

-This model demonstration grant provides our team opportunities to show that PBC-DIDM can be implemented as intended by coaches working in the demonstration sites, rather than by external coaches who were part of our research studies.
+This model demonstration grant provides our team with opportunities to demonstrate that PBC-DIDM can be implemented as intended by coaches working in the demonstration sites, rather than by external coaches who were part of our early PBC work.

 Learn more about PBC Foundations

-Below are select resources and links to help you and your team to learn about the evidence-base for PBC and other professional development supports that informed the development of the PBC-DIDM tools and resources.
+Below are select resources and links to help you learn about the evidence base for PBC and other professional learning supports that informed the development of the PBC-DIDM Model, tools, and resources.

-Practice-based coaching (PBC) helps people learn what to do and say to support young children’s development and learning and their families.
+Practice-based coaching (PBC) helps people learn what to do and say to support young children’s development and learning.
 Coaches can support anyone who interacts regularly with young children, including practitioners and families.
-Anyone can benefit from receiving PBC, because what people learn to do or say as they support young children is matched to their strengths, needs and goals.
+Anyone can benefit from receiving PBC because what people learn to do or say as they support young children matches their individual strengths, needs, priorities, preferences, and goals.

 Pyramid Model